 where dxℓ , dyℓ are the distances between the Tx and Rx elements along the x- and y-directions, respectively, as shown in Fig. 2, λ is the wavelength of the carrier frequency, and R is the distance from the midpoint of the antenna elements to a reference point in the scene.

-However, under the multi-planar multistatic framework, it is desirable to approximate each Tx/Rx pair by its virtual element located on a Z0 plane in the near-field.
-In this way, multi-planar data can be projected onto a virtual planar array to ease the subsequent image reconstruction process.
-As shown in Fig. 2, the ℓ-th Tx/Rx pair located on the zℓ plane can be approximated by the element located at the midpoint between the Tx and Rx elements migrated to the Z0 plane.
+However, under the multiplanar multistatic framework, it is desirable to approximate each Tx/Rx pair using its virtual element located on a Z0 plane in the near field.
+Thus, multiplanar data can be projected onto a virtual planar array to ease the subsequent image reconstruction process.
+As shown in Fig. 2, the ℓ-th Tx/Rx pair located on the zℓ plane can be approximated by the element located at the midpoint between the Tx and Rx elements migrating to the Z0 plane.

-For near-field SAR, the assumption in (1) is not valid, and the approximation must be handled more delicately.
-Hence, we derive an efficient compensation algorithm to approximate the multistatic multi-planar array as a monostatic planar array for near-field imaging scenarios.
+For near-field SAR, the assumption in (1) is invalid, and the approximation must be handled more delicately.
+Hence, we derived an efficient compensation algorithm to approximate the multistatic multiplanar array as a monostatic planar array for near-field imaging scenarios.